Štěpánka Šimlová: Go and Don’t Shoot

 The art project will be accompanied by a number of complementary activities including a screening of the documentary film, workshops based on the installation and activities linked with the humanitarian organization People in Need (Člověk v tísni).

 Štěpánka Šimlová (1966), one of the Czech Republic's most distinctive visual artists, entered the art scene around the time of the Velvet Revolution (1989).
-Her work reflects the processes and transformations that art has undergone in past years.
-Not content with expressing herself in a single medium, she engages in painting, drawing, photography and video, installations and site-specific art projects.
-She was one of the first artists in the Czech Republic to experiment with the digital image and its manipulation.
-Many of her artworks respond to a political or social situation, e.g. the project Chinese Ads, Little Prayers, China Town, Tokyo in 2000, which inserted children's prayers into message boards used for neon advertisements and commercials in the busy city.
+Her work reflects, among other things, the processes and transformations that art has undergone in past years.
+Not content with expressing herself in a single medium, she engages in painting, drawing, photography and video, and installations and site-specific art projects.
+She was one of the first artists in the Czech Republic to begin experimenting with the digital image and its manipulation.
+Many of her artworks were a response to the political or social situation, e.g. the project Chinese Ads, Little Prayers, China Town, Tokyo in 2000, which inserted children's prayers into message boards used for neon advertisements and commercials in the busy city.
+An aircraft flying dangerously close to a skyscraper in one of the prints seemed to anticipate the events of 2001 and in so doing to reference the transcendent character of art in general.